aatuh/recsys/web/public/readme-root.md

 - **"Show me items like this"** using semantic similarity (embeddings).

 - **Light personalization** (optional) from a user's recent tags.
+  - Cold-start users now receive a curated starter profile based on their segment traits.
+The first few interactions still matter: the profile boost is attenuated until a configurable number of events are present, preventing the system from over-fitting to a single click.

 - **Diversity & caps** (optional) to avoid showing too many items from one brand/category.